Interactive Workshops

 Write From Your Heart

-Write From Your Heart is a six-week writing workshop in which we use writing to express feelings and then share what we wrote with the group.
-The workshop provides a safe and welcoming space that promotes healing, support and empowerment through writing, reading our words and deep listening.
-It’s about self-expression, not being a good writer.
+Write From Your Heart is an 8 session writing workshop in which we use writing to express feelings and then share what we wrote with the group.
+The workshop provides a safe and welcoming space that promotes healing, support and empowerment through writing, reading our words, and deep listening.

 With Joyce Cohen